-If you decide to Liquidate your company, then the loan is treated as an “Unsecured Creditor”.
+If you decide to liquidate your company, then the loan is treated as an “Unsecured Creditor”.

 Directors of a limited remain protected as long as they have acted responsibly.
-A limited Company offers limited liability.
+A limited company offers limited liability.

 Am I liable for the bounce back loan in any way?

-As you have signed no personal guarantee, you then not liable, as the government guaranteed the loan.
+As you have signed no personal guarantee, you are then not liable, as the government guaranteed the loan.

 Alternatives to a Bounce Back Loan?

-Although the Bounce Back Loan terms are attractive, it may not give your best chance of survival.
+Although the Bounce Back Loan terms are attractive, it may not give you the best chance of survival.
 For example, invoice finance, which provides quick access to capital, requiring different repayment regimes.
 It will give you access to a percentage of the company’s unpaid invoices within just 24 hours of them being sent to the customer to ease cash flow issues now and in the future.
 Unlike a Bounce Back Loan, this sort of funding allows flexibility to use as and when without long term agreements.

 Being unable to claim a Bounce Bank Loan, requires then considering a commercial loan, high street banks and specific lenders.